 Gzip Compression Settings:

-- The gzip directive activates Gzip compression.
+- First, the gzip directive activates Gzip compression.

 - Directives like gzip_comp_level and gzip_min_length determine the compression level and the minimum file size for compression, respectively.